cloudposse/github-action-matrix-extended/README.md

 -->

-GitHub Action to group list of Atmos stacks and split each group on chunks of 256 items.
+GitHub Action to extend matrix limit with reusable workflows and nested matrices workaround.

 ---